Charley Toomey

-Charley Toomey is an American lacrosse coach.
+Charley Toomey is an American lacrosse coach and former player.
 He is currently the head coach for the Loyola Greyhounds men's lacrosse team at Loyola University Maryland.

 Playing career

+A native of Arnold, Maryland, Toomey initially attended Martin Spalding High School before reclassifying and playing a fifth prep year at the Boys' Latin School of Maryland.

-He played for Loyola as a goalkeeper and helped bring them to the school's first NCAA final in 1990.
+Toomey played college lacrosse for Loyola as a goalkeeper and helped bring them to the school's first NCAA final in 1990.
 He also played professionally for both the Baltimore Thunder and the original Boston Blazers, although he only played in three games during the two years he played.

 Coaching career

-As head coach of the Loyola Greyhounds, he led the team to win the NCAA D1 lacrosse championship on May 28, 2012, completing the year with an 18 and 1 record.
+Toomey was hired to at his alma mater, Loyola, as head coach on December 21, 2005.
+As head coach of the Greyhounds, he led the team to win the NCAA Division I lacrosse championship on May 28, 2012, completing the year with an 18 and 1 record.
 The team's one loss was to Johns Hopkins.
 Toomey was named the 2012 winner of the F. Morris Touchstone Award as the Division I Coach of the Year.

+On April 6, 2024, Toomey earned his 182nd victory, surpassing his former head coach Dave Cottle to become the winningest coach in Loyola lacrosse history.